dlt-hub/dlt/docs/website/blog/2024-04-20-sdmx-source.md

 ```
 This configuration retrieves data from:

-Eurostat (ESTAT) for the Purchasing Power Parity (PPP) and Price Level Indices providing insights into economic factors across different regions.
+* Eurostat (ESTAT) for the Purchasing Power Parity (PPP) and Price Level Indices providing insights into economic factors across different regions.
-Eurostat's short-term statistics (sts_inpr_m) on industrial production, which is crucial for economic analysis.
+* Eurostat's short-term statistics (sts_inpr_m) on industrial production, which is crucial for economic analysis.
-European Central Bank (ECB) for exchange rates, essential for financial and trade-related analyses.
+* European Central Bank (ECB) for exchange rates, essential for financial and trade-related analyses.

 ## Loading the data with dlt, leveraging best practices

 After retrieving data using the sdmx library, the next challenge is effectively integrating this data into databases.
 The dlt library excels in this area by offering a robust solution for data loading that adheres to best practices in several key ways:

-* Automated schema management: dlt infers types and evolves schema as needed.
+* Automated schema management -> dlt infers types and evolves schema as needed.
 It automatically handles nested structures too.
 You can customise this behavior, or turn the schema into a data contract.
-* Declarative configuration: You can easily switch between write dispositions (append/replace/merge) or destinations.
+* Declarative configuration -> You can easily switch between write dispositions (append/replace/merge) or destinations.
-* Scalability: dlt is designed to handle large volumes of data efficiently, making it suitable for enterprise-level applications and high-volume data streams.
+* Scalability -> dlt is designed to handle large volumes of data efficiently, making it suitable for enterprise-level applications and high-volume data streams.
 This scalability ensures that as your data needs grow, your data processing pipeline can grow with them without requiring significant redesign or resource allocation.

 Martin Salo, CTO at Yummy, a food logistics company, uses dlt to efficiently manage complex data flows from SDMX sources.
 By leveraging dlt, Martin ensures that his data pipelines are not only easy to build, robust and error-resistant but also optimized for performance and scalability.